ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

 Besides the hotkeys present in the original game, JA2S adds the following for greater ease of use:
 - scroll lock: toggle mouse grab in windowed mode
 - alt-r: reload held weapon
+- ctrl-shift-r: reload weapons of the whole group
 - ctrl-l: load game during enemy/militia turn
 - ctrl-n: switch between day and night head gear (goggles) for the whole squad
 - ctrl-q: swap hand items